-- Iron Bacteria is a type of bacteria that can be found in iron water.
+- Iron Bacteria is a type of bacteria found in iron water.
 It shows up as reddish slime that is sometimes secreted in the toilet.

 - Ferrous is a clear iron compound, but continuous interaction with the ceramic tiles causes the fixture to have a yellowish discoloration.

 Mud in the Pipe Line